MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/mobilefirst-development-environment.md

 To use the MobileFirst client SDKs, visit the [Adding the MobileFirst Platform Foundation SDK](../../adding-the-mfpf-sdk/) tutorials category.
 To use the MobileFirst server-side APIs, visit the [Adapters](../../adapters/) tutorials category.

 #### Manual installation
-If the MobileFirst SDKs were downloaded as part of the MobileFirst Platform Foundation Development Kit Installer, [visit the user the documentation for installation instructions](#).
+If the MobileFirst SDKs were downloaded as part of the MobileFirst Platform Foundation Development Kit Installer, [visit the user  documentation for setup instructions](http://www-01.ibm.com/support/knowledgecenter/SSHS8R_8.0.0/wl_welcome.html).

 ## Applications and adapters development
 You can use your preferred code editor or alternative IDEs, such as Atom.io, Visual Studio Code, Eclipse, IntelliJ and others, to implement applications and adapters.